CopperSpice API 1.8.2

 Member Enumeration Documentation

-This enum describes the types of the string representation used for the month name.
+This enum describes the types of string representations used for the month name.

 ConstantValueDescription